 29 January 2019 — Prof. Lori Flores has just published "The United Farm Workers Union and the Use of Boycotts against American Agribusiness," in the edited volume Boycotts: Past and Present (Palgrave).
 In addition, her 2017 article "Seeing Through Murals: The Future of Latino San Francisco" is set to be published in German translation in Technopolis.

 24 January 2019 — The Medieval Academy of America has elected Prof. Sara Lipton as a lifetime fellow.
 This is one of the highest honors in the field of medieval studies.

 19 December 2018 — Justin Williams ('11) has received tenure at CUNY's Center for Worker Education, Department of Interdisciplinary Arts and Sciences.
-James Nichols ('12) has also received tenure at Queensboro Comunity College, CUNY.
+Also, James Nichols ('12) has received tenure at Queensboro Community College (CUNY).
 Congratulations, Justin and James!

 14 December 2018 — Congratulations to Prof. Joshua Teplitsky on the publication of his new book: Prince of the Press How One Collector Built History’s Most Enduring and Remarkable Jewish Library .

 10 November 2018 — Congratulations to Prof. Wilbur Miller on the publication of his new book: A History of Private Policing in the United States.

 10 November 2018 — Prof. Donna Rilling's work on an African American burial ground at UPenn has helped designate the site for historic preservation .